 5) Once all the office paperwork is completed, the client(s) and Ross will meet at a chosen location for counseling.
 At that time the client can begin to share the reasons they are seeking counsel and the goals they hope to accomplish.
 Often clients benefit by coming to a session with a list of questions and personal notes to help them stay focused so that they can accomplish their goals.

 6) The client should be aware that Ross usually takes a lot of written notes during a session.
 If the client so desires, the therapist can read them their notes.
 These notes belong to the therapist and may not be given out without a court order.
 These notes are kept in a secure location for five years and then are destroyed.

 7) Paper, pen and a clipboard are usually available for those clients who wish to take personal notes during the session.
 Clients are encouraged to bring a folder or notebook to hold their personal notes and homework.

 8) At the end of the session Ross often asks the client if they would like to close the session in prayer.
 The client reserves the right to accept or decline this offer.
 The client may also transfer this privilege back to the therapist.
 Declining this offer will in no way impact the therapeutic relationship between the client and the therapist or damage the counseling process.

-9) The client should bring their check book or a credit card and their calendar to each session.
+9) The client should bring cash, a check or a credit card and their calendar to each session.
 This will help to make the payment process go quickly and will help the client be prepared to schedule their next appointment at Skyview Counseling.

 10) Clients will be periodically encouraged to read their Bible and pray so that GOD is invited to change their hearts, world view and perspective.
-No matter how dark or difficult a situation appears, GOD deeply loves us and desires to walk with us through those dark valleys (Psalm 23).
+No matter how dark or difficult a situation appears, GOD deeply loves us and desires to walk with us through those dark and difficult valleys of life (Psalm 23).